T

 Insider tips

-• Be mindful of pickpockets in crowded areas like markets and public transport.
+• Be mindful of your belongings in crowded areas, especially in markets and busy plazas.

 Packing highlights